Kaine Parker: Kaine's debut

-Kaine is the Jackal's first temporary success to clone Peter Parker but the flawed cloning process is left deformed and mentally unstable.
-Kaine is later identified by the Jackal as "Parker 3.0"; the implications of this are unknown.
-The Jackal discards Kaine because the clone starts showing early signs of the degeneration process, and Kaine experiences a strong feeling of rejection similar to that between a father and son.
-Kaine realizes the partial degeneration also caused a slight amplification of the powers he "inherited" from Peter.
-Not only has his strength, speed, and agility been copied from the original Peter's, but he gains a "precognitive sense" that shows him flashes of the future (an amplified version of Peter's spider-sense).
+Kaine is the Jackal's first temporary success to clone Peter Parker but the flawed cloning process left him deformed and mentally unstable.
+The Jackal discards Kaine due to him showing early signs of degeneration, which will eventually kill him.
+Kaine experiences a strong feeling of rejection similar to that between a father and son.
+Kaine's degeneration gives him an enhanced version of Peter's powers, including a "precognitive sense" that shows him flashes of the future (an amplified version of Peter's spider-sense).
 He also possesses a "Mark of Kaine", a burning touch that he uses to leave eaten away hand prints on his victims' faces.
 Though never explicitly stated within the story, in a later interview former Spider-Man editor/writer Glenn Greenberg revealed that the Mark of Kaine was meant to be another analog of one of Spider-Man's powers, namely the ability to cling to walls.

 The Jackal goes on to create a new, better clone which would be known as Ben Reilly.
 When the Jackal uses Reilly against Peter, the ensuing battle leaves Reilly and the Jackal for dead.
 They both manage to survive; the Jackal places himself into suspended animation in a cloning pod to awaken later; and Reilly leaves New York.

-Behind the scenes, Norman Osborn manages to have the files on Ben and Peter switched, so the Jackal would think Peter is the clone and Ben is the real deal.
-Consulting the Jackal's files, Kaine also believes the same, so he follows Ben through his "exile".
-For a time, he finds love in the arms of police detective Louise Kennedy of Salt Lake City, until he discovers she is working for the criminals.
-This revelation, coupled with Kaine's increased cellular degeneration, pushes Kaine even further towards insanity and he kills Louise.
-Kaine continues to stalk Ben, making it appear as though Janine Godbe, Ben's new love, has committed suicide.
-Kaine, hoping to give the man who he thinks is the clone (Peter) the life he could never have, frames Ben for a number of murders he commits since both men have the same fingerprints.

-Later flashback scenes reveal that Kaine worked as a bounty hunter for a time, being briefly dispatched to eliminate Kraven the Hunter.
-Kaine also experienced a 'vision' via his enhanced spider-sense that Kraven would kill him in the future.
-Despite the two engaging in a brutal confrontation — Kraven even briefly mistook Kaine for Spider-Man due to a vague recognition of Spider-Man's template in Kaine — both survive despite Kaine burying Kraven alive.
-Kraven dug himself out after three days, but his friend and manservant was killed by Kaine during the fight.